nikhilchowdary4455/nikhilchowdary4455/README.md

 ---

-## 👨‍💻 Professional Summary
+## 👨‍💻 Professional Summary & Personal Statement
-I am a Full Stack Software Engineer with over 3 years of experience delivering scalable enterprise solutions in Fintech and E-commerce.
-I specialize in combining agile innovation with engineering discipline to build high-performance systems—such as a real-time Loan Origination System with sub-100ms latency.
+I am a Full Stack Software Engineer with over 3 years of experience delivering scalable enterprise solutions.
+My career is defined by a commitment to bridging the gap between robust software engineering and cutting-edge Artificial Intelligence.

-This portfolio showcases my journey into **Artificial Intelligence and Machine Learning**, where I apply my background in scalable architectures to create safe, responsible, and human-centered AI solutions.
+**My Goal:** I am dedicated to developing **Responsible AI**—systems that are not only technically superior but ethically grounded and human-centered.
+I specialize in building autonomous Agentic workflows and RAG architectures that solve complex problems with high data integrity.

 ---